beardedtiger94/ThundercatsCPSC3620/README.md

-Welcome to Thundercats you wonderfull people.
+Welcome to Thundercats you wonderful people.
 This is going to be a wild ride.

 Team members--